hamid-roghani/PLDLS-Algorithm/README.md

     val write_to_disk = 1   // write_to_disk = 0 ==> write results  || do not write results to disk

-To execute PLDLS on a cluster of computers, after installing Spark on the cluster, PLDLS.jar file can be used to execute it with spark-submit.
-Execution guidleins with spark-submit is prepared in "spark_submit_guide.txt" file.
+To execute PLDLS on a cluster of computers, after installing Spark on the cluster, 'PLDLS.jar' file is used to execute it with spark-submit.
+Execution guidleins with spark-submit is prepared in "spark_submit_guide.txt" file and its configurations can be changed based on the cluster resources.
 To execute PLDLS, 7 configurations should be applied which are as follows:
 ```
 1) The path to the input file (path to datasets.)